winterthediplomat/md2bbc/docs.md

 * `recognize_bbcode`
 This option tells the converter to _not convert_ the code inside some BBCode tags.
-Actually, the tags whose text is _not_ affected by the convertion process are
+Actually, the tags whose text is _not_ affected by the conversion process are
 > * [code]
 > * [math]/[m]
 > * [url]